 Bundy’s two other victims at Chi Omega, Margaret Bowman and Lisa Levy, died of their injuries that night.

-Despite the horrific nature of the murders, none of the women heard the attacks on their sorority sisters.
-The only lead investigators had on the Chi Omega killer was a dental imprint he left behind on Levy’s body.
+Despite the horrific nature of the murders, none of the surviving women heard the brutal assaults on their sorority sisters.
+The only lead investigators had on this Chi Omega killer was a dental imprint he left behind on Levy’s body.

-Kleiner did not return to FSU.
-She moved to Miami to be close to family, and got married shortly after recovering from her injuries.
+Kleiner did not return to the sorority house or FSU.
+She left the university and moved to Miami to be close to family.
+After recovering from her injuries, Kleiner got married.

 The night of the Chi Omega murders, Bundy assaulted another victim, a 21-year-old FSU student named Cheryl Thomas.
 He climbed into her apartment through a kitchen window, broke her jaw, and severed a nerve that caused permanent hearing loss.
 Thomas survived the attack.

-Because authorities had no suspect or motive, investigators did not know if the vicious beatings were random or directly targeted against the sorority.
+Because authorities had no suspect or motive, they did not know if the vicious beatings were random or directly targeted on the sorority.
 As a result, the women were told to hide their affiliation to Chi Omega.
 They removed bumper stickers from cars and stopped wearing Chi Omega apparel.
-The sorority sisters were also told not to talk to each other after the attack to ensure they did not influence each other’s testimonies of what happened that night.
+The traumatized sorority sisters were also told not to talk to each other so they did not influence each other’s testimonies of what happened that night.

 A week after the attack, Kathy Kleiner was escorted back to the sorority house by police.
 She entered her bedroom and saw Chandler’s and her own blood sprayed across the room.